bhnord/activities/events.md

 Hinamatsuri Celebration at Bow MarketNagomi Bento and Ko-Kyoto invite you to a special Hinamatsuri Event – a celebration of Japan’s beloved Doll Festival!

-### Addams Family @ Wang Theatre

-A comical feast that embraces the wackiness in every family, THE ADDAMS FAMILY is the magnificently macabre hit musical featuring everyone’s favorite creepy, kooky characters.
+### Boston Bitdown Music Fest

+Boston BitDown, a new artist-driven music festival celebrating Chiptune/Digital Fusion music.

 ### Mardi Gras Popup @ Short Path

 We're bringing the spirit of New Orleans to the Barrelhouse Bar!

+### heART of Allston Party

+Celebrate Allston and warm your heart with art, music, and food at The Grove on Saturday, March 8th from 11am-3pm at heART of Allston.

+### Little Lephrechauns Bash

+🍀 St. Patrick’s Day Family Celebration! 🍀Bring the whole family and get ready for a shamrockin’ good time at Time Out Market Boston!

 ### ‘Spirited Away’ @ MFA

 When ten-year-old Chihiro and her parents stumble upon an abandoned amusement park, they inadvertently cross into a world inhabited by spirits and gods.

-### heART of Allston Party

-Celebrate Allston and warm your heart with art, music, and food at The Grove on Saturday, March 8th from 11am-3pm at heART of Allston.
+### Ice Bumper Cars in Harvard Sq

+Ice Bumper Cars have made their way to Cambridge, MA as part of Harvard Common Spaces's Science Center Plaza WinterFest.

+### Bingo & Baila @ Bow Market

+Join Bow Market for an unforgettable evening of community, fun, and giving back!

 ### Long Live Rox Tasting & Tour

 It’s the kickoff of Mass Beer Week and you’re invited to join us in the taproom Join us on Saturday for a guided tasting and tour of our brewery.

-### Bingo & Baila @ Bow Market
+### Addams Family @ Wang Theatre

-Join Bow Market for an unforgettable evening of community, fun, and giving back!
+A comical feast that embraces the wackiness in every family, THE ADDAMS FAMILY is the magnificently macabre hit musical featuring everyone’s favorite creepy, kooky characters.

 ### Cocktails for Community

 TICKETS HERE: https://support.sscmusic.org/event/cocktails-for-community/e663994Join us for a night of celebrating SSC's Creative Arts Therapies and ImagineARTS programs through powerful storytelling and conversation with local leaders, and live performances from our community.

-### Ice Bumper Cars in Harvard Sq

-Ice Bumper Cars have made their way to Cambridge, MA as part of Harvard Common Spaces's Science Center Plaza WinterFest.

-### Yoga at Modern Renaissance Mus

-Welcome to a special Sunday Morning Yoga with live piano at the Museum of Modern Renaissance!

 ### Night Games R&B Market

-Night Games R&B Market has been really heating up thanks to you!

-### ‘Hunger Games’ Screening

-Join us this International Women's Day as we celebrate one of our favorite female main characters, Katniss Everdeen, with a screening of the Hunger Games!
+### Women’s Networking @ WNDR

+Join us for a night of networking, celebrating the brilliance and individuality of women in the arts!

 ### 20s/30s Club Night

 We aren't staying home on a Saturday night!

-### Women’s Networking @ WNDR

-Join us for a night of networking, celebrating the brilliance and individuality of women in the arts!

 ### Wampanoag Sing + Dance Perf

 This powerful, joyful, family-friendly performance offers a deep opportunity to learn and join the dancers in song and movement.

+### Celtic Bells Live @ JFK Library

+Join us for a free program that tells the story of Irish immigrants in Boston.

 ### Zumbathon & Bingo